JSX and React: Learn How to Write Maintainable Code – CheatSheet

 5. Conclusion

-JSX blends JavaScript + UI markup into a single, maintainable syntax.
-With modern React features like Hooks, Suspense, and Server Components, writing clean and maintainable code has never been easier.
+JSX blends JavaScript logic with UI markup into a single, maintainable syntax that powers modern React applications.
+With React 18+ features like Hooks, Suspense, and Server Components, writing clean, scalable React code has never been easier.